kouroshparsa/BizTester/README.md

-# BiztalkTester
+# BizTester

-This is a Windows GUI app for testing Biztalk apps with HL7v2 messages.
+This is a Windows GUI app for testing HL7v2 messages with various protocols such as File/MLLP/Message Queue.

 You can download the installer from <a href="https://github.com/kouroshparsa/BizTester/blob/main/Installer/BizTesterSetup.msi">https://github.com/kouroshparsa/BizTester/blob/main/Installer/BizTesterSetup.msi</a>

 # Usage